freebasic/fbc/FreeBASIC/readme.txt

          C AS DOUBLE
       END UNION

-    - Array fields utilizing up to four dimensions can be used.
+    - Array fields utilizing up to eight dimensions can be used.
 For example,

       TYPE MyList
          ListData(0 TO MAXITEMS - 1) AS MyItem